Table of Contents

 New year, new sales goals!
 Let’s uncover the latest jewelry retail trends to watch for this year to fuel your sales growth.

 But first, how’s the jewelry industry this year?

 The global size of gems and jewelry is expected to grow with a CAGR of 1.9% over the forecast period of 2020-2025.
-Further, the outlook for the diamond industry remains to be positive despite the ongoing challenges of geopolitical instability and the lack of support for lower-end brands, among many others.
+Further, the outlook for the diamond industry remains positive despite the ongoing challenges of geopolitical instability and the lack of support for lower-end brands, among many others.
 Despite a rocky 2020 due to covid 19, the industry has once again proved its resilience as it bounced well-positioned for future growth.
 This expected continued rebound was predicted to drive demands for the following year, with Bain & Company predicting 2023-2024 to return to a historic growth pace.